 But, there are multiple ways to incorporate your MCT oil into your diet.
 Your 3 best options are using coconut oil, MCT oil, or emulsified MCT oil, which is an easy way to get all the benefits of MCT oil in a matter of seconds.

 What is emulsification?
 It’s essentially a process that allows two liquids to blend that wouldn’t physically or chemically combine otherwise.
-If you want to learn more about emulsification, read this article.

 But, let’s just say if you’re one of those people who looks for the path of least resistance when it comes to food preparation, emulsified MCT oil is the choice for you.
 Grab cup.
 Pour liquid.
 Add EMCT oil.
 Enjoy.